-However, the area also has its challenges and remains Kent's most deprived local authority district in the Index of Multiple Deprivation IMD2015.
-Nationally, Thanet is ranked at 21 out of 326 authorities placing it within England's 10% most deprived of authorities.
+Recent developments including the establishment of the Westwood Cross retail park in Broadstairs are improving the district but Thanet is the most deprived local authority district in Kent as measured by the Index of Multiple Deprivation.
+Nationally, Thanet is ranked at 21 out of 326 authorities placing it within England's 10% most deprived areas.